Inspiration

 Go ahead and calibrate again.
 On a scale of 0-10, how much do you feel that you are struggling to focus right now?

 Those were just three quick rounds to get you going.
-Continue tapping as you feel the need for things that came up for you.
+Continue Tapping as you feel the need for anything else that came up for you.

 Nick Ortner